40 Wall Street: Competition for "world's tallest building" title

 John J. Raskob, developer of the Empire State Building (which was also designed by Shreve & Lamb), also wanted to construct the world's tallest building.
 The "Race into the Sky" was defined by at least five other proposals, although only the Empire State Building would survive the Wall Street Crash of 1929.
 Plans for the Empire State Building were changed multiple times; the final plan, published in December 1929, called for the building to be 1250 ft tall.
 The Empire State Building was completed in May 1931, becoming the world's tallest building both by roof height and spire height.

 Because of late changes to the plans of both 40 Wall Street and the Chrysler Building, as well as the fact that the buildings were erected nearly simultaneously, it is uncertain whether 40 Wall Street was ever taller than the Chrysler Building.
-The author John Tauranac, who wrote a book about the Empire State Building's history, later stated that if 40 Wall Street had "ever had been the tallest building, they would have had bragging rights, and if they did, I certainly never heard them."
-If only completed structures are counted, 40 Wall Street was briefly the world's tallest completed building for one month, from the first week of May 1930 until the opening of the Chrysler Building on May 28, 1930.
+John Tauranac, who wrote a book about the Empire State Building's history, later stated that if 40 Wall Street had "ever had been the tallest building, they would have had bragging rights, and if they did, I certainly never heard them".
+If only completed structures are counted, 40 Wall Street was the world's tallest building for one month, from the first week of May 1930 until the opening of the Chrysler Building on May 27, 1930.

 Early tenants and foreclosure

 The new building housed four Manhattan Company subsidiaries: the Bank of Manhattan Trust Company, the International Acceptance Bank, the International Manhattan Company, and the Bank of Manhattan Safe Deposit Company.
-The Manhattan Company used the two basement levels for storage vaults; the first through sixth stories for bank operations; and the 55th floor for its officers' club.
-Among the first tenants was Merrill Lynch & Co. and a private lunch club called the Wall Street Club.
-40 Wall Street had opened following the Wall Street Crash of 1929 and so suffered from a lack of tenants.
+The Manhattan Company used the two basement levels for storage vaults; the 1st through 6th stories for bank operations; and the 55th floor for its officers' club.
+Among the first tenants were Merrill Lynch & Co. and a private lunch club called the Wall Street Club.
+40 Wall Street opened following the Wall Street Crash of 1929, and so suffered from a lack of tenants.
 Many of the original tenants had withdrawn their commitments to rent space in the building and, in some cases, had gone bankrupt.
-As a result, only half of the space in 40 Wall Street was leased during the 1930s, Office space rented for 3 $/ft2, less than half of the 8 $/ft2 that the building's owners had sought.
-For the first five years of the building's existence, the 40 Wall Street Corporation was able to pay the $323,200 interest on the second mortgage-bond issue.
+As a result, only half of the space in 40 Wall Street was leased during the 1930s.
+Office space rented for 3 $/ft2, less than half of the 8 $/ft2 that the building's owners had sought.
+For the first five years of the building's existence, 40 Wall Street Corporation was able to pay the $323,200 interest on the second mortgage-bond issue.